 4. Other searches – how are these being conducted?

-6. travel restrictions
+6. travel restrictions – updated

-On 18 May, the Hong Kong government announced an exemption for certain groups of people, including certified public accountants, partners, directors or employees of practice units registered with the Hong Kong Institute of Certified Public Accountants, who are required to travel to the Mainland China to conduct audit work for companies listed on a recognized stock market and have operations in Mainland China.
-Such persons may apply for an exemption from the compulsory quarantine arrangement, but must only travel to and stay in the area or city of Mainland China where the professional services are provided, and will be subject to medical surveillance arranged by the Department of Health for a period of 14 days after returning to Hong Kong.
-From 22 May, an application for such exemption is also open to up to two directors, at any specified time period, of companies either listed on, or applying for listing on, the Hong Kong Stock Exchange, who are on duty to travel between Mainland China and Hong Kong and satisfy certain eligibility criteria.
-On 8 June, the Hong Kong government announced thatHong Kong-listed or to-be listed companies in the Hang Seng Index, Hang Seng China Enterprises Index or Hang Seng Composite LargeCap, MidCap or SmallCap Index, should be included in this exception and such work may include, for example, attending shareholders’ meeting and regulatory hearings.
+On 18 May, the Government announced exemption to certain groups of people, including certified public accountants, partners, directors or employees of practice units registered with the HK Institute of Certified Public Accountants, who are required to travel to the Mainland China to conduct audit work for companies listed on a recognized stock market and having operations in Mainland China.
+Such persons may apply for an exemption from the compulsory quarantine arrangement, but must only travel to and stay in the area or city of Mainland China where the professional services are provided, and will be subject to medical surveillance arranged by the Department of Health for a period of 14 days after returning to HK.
+On 22 May, application for such exemption is also open to up to two directors, at any specified time period, of companies either listed on, or applying for listing on, the HK Stock Exchange who are on duty travel between Mainland China and HK and satisfy certain eligibility criteria.
+On 8 June, the Government announced that such HK-listed or -to be listed companies should be included in the Hang Seng Index, Hang Seng China Enterprises Index or Hang Seng Composite LargeCap, MidCap or SmallCap Index, and such work may include, for example, attending shareholders’ meeting and regulatory hearings.

 7. Other Temporary Regulatory Measures – updated